dd32/td-gh-ex/readme.txt

 ====== Site Title and Description =============
 Site Title and its description in not shown on home page besides this both are used above each page / post along with the search field.

 Support
 -------
 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 == License ==

-Busiprof WordPress Theme, Copyright (C) 2013-2020, priyanshumittal Busiprof is distributed under the terms of the GNU GPL
+Busiprof WordPress Theme, Copyright (C) 2013-2021, priyanshumittal Busiprof WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+@version 2.2.8
+1. Fixed the user comment and prefix issues.
+2. Removed the unnecessary code.

 @version 2.2.7
 1. Fixed escaping and some styling issues.
 2. Escaped the pingback_url().

 @version 2.2.6
 1. Added contact form 7 image license.
 2. Fixed home template issue.
 3. Updated the bootstrap version to fix the menu issue in WP 5.6.

 @version 2.2.5
 1. Implemented "Links within content must be underlined" guideline.
 2. Resolved comment section error.

 @version 2.2.4